Nekeia Laquan Sheard-Danso -- Fayetteville, Ga.

+Visitation will be held from 1 to 7 p.m.
+Sunday, May 31.

-Friends may call at the residence of her aunt, Mrs. Katherine Huggins, 1260 Tee Vee Road, Elloree, S.C., between the hours of 5 and 9 p.m., or Simmons Funeral Home of Santee.
+Friends may call at the residence of her aunt, Mrs. Katherine Huggins, 1260 Tee Vee Road, Elloree, between the hours of 5 and 9 p.m. or Simmons Funeral Home of Santee.
 Please adhere to COVID-19 precautions regarding social distancing.

 Online condolences may be sent to www.simmonsfuneralhome.com.